lmirel/nano-ssr/README.md

 start with: ./tsr-camera.py --model=resnet18_e34.onnx --input_blob=input_0 --output_blob=output_0 --labels=labels.txt

-use at your own risk and don't blame me for your speeding tickets
+# use at your own risk and don't blame me for your speeding tickets!

 contact me if you want to use my trained model, I get over 99% accuracy.